balderdashy/sails-docs/reference/sails.config/sails.config.globals.md

 ### Using Lodash (`_`) and async without globals

 If you have to disable globals, but would still like to use Lodash and/or async, you're in luck.
-With Node.js and NPM, importing modules is very straightforward.
+With Node.js and NPM, importing packages is very straightforward.

 To use your own version of Lodash or async without relying on globals, first modify the relevant settings in `config/globals.js`: